cathug/crisis-des/readme.md

 `ServiceOperation.assign_interarrival_time()` has been rewritten to allow sequence of arrivals to be generated using the thinning algorithm.
-It can a **long time** to produce results, so when thinning is specified, please lower the number of bootstrap iterations when simulating results.
+It can take a **long time** to produce results, so when thinning is specified during simulations, please lower the number of bootstrap iterations to 150 or fewer.

 The layouts and diagrams in `queue_interarrival_service_duration_exploration.ipynb` have been revised.
 All diagrams have been updated for the preparation of the